kyungjae-lee/engineers-notebook/computer-architecture-and-organization/microarchitecture.md

-## The Microprogram
+## 2. The Microprogram

-### The Generic Digital Processor
+### 2.1.
+The Generic Digital Processor

-Not used any more, antequated but good to understand how control signals work.
+Not used anymore, antiquated but good to understand how control signals work.

 Generally, CPUs are made of registers, buses, ALUs and Control Units.
 (Technically speaking, a CPU could work without registers in it but then it will have to continuously access memory which will dramatically degrade its speed.)